 The Red Baron: Kikitik-27 is known to the Loroi as "The Stray."
 It has the distinction of being one of the few Umiak commanders known to have survived an attritionassault mission, and it has done so at least twice.
 In both cases Kikitik inflicted heavy losses on the Loroi defenders, and then withdrew its forces from combat (relatively intact) when Loroi reinforcements arrived.

-Rubber Forehead Aliens: Both averted, played straight and commented on.
+Rubber-Forehead Aliens: Both largely averted and deconstructed.
 Loroi look just like humans, except for the pointy ears and blue skin (plus the fact that their males are smaller than the females).
-This similarity however is noted as a significant abnormality by both the Loroi and Jardin, considering that the rest of the races go from notably physiologically different to Star Fish Aliens.
+This similarity is noted as a significant abnormality by everyone, considering that the rest of the races go from notably physiologically different to Star Fish Aliens.
+The fact that humans are also the only race that are resistant to the Loroi's psychic powers implies that this may be far more than mere coincidence...

 Translation Convention: Explicitly used: aboard Tempest, Jardin and his Loroi interlocutors actually speak in the Loroi Trade Language, though the meanings of some unfamiliar words do get past him now and then.